Aashishsharma/Learnings/Javascript/Javascript.md

 Syntax-> Promise.any(iterable);

 Promise.any() resolves with the first promise to fulfil, even if a promise rejects first.
 This is in contrast to Promise.race(), which resolves or rejects with the first promise to settle.

-Promise.race() vs Promise.any()
-Promise.race() -> retruns 1st promise that is settled (resolved/rejected)
-Promise.any() -> returns 1st promise that is fulfilled (resolved), even if earlier promises are rejected, it would return the 1st one that is fulfilled (resolved)

 When a .then() lacks the appropriate function, processing simply continues to the next link of the chain.
 Therefore, a chain can safely omit every handleRejection until the final .catch().
 Similarly, .catch() is really just a .then() without a slot for handleFulfilled.